avii-7/RickAndMorty-Swift/README.md

 # Swift Rick & Morty App

-Full featured iOS App showcasing the Rick and Morty API with MVVM architecutre.
+Full featured iOS App showcasing the Rick and Morty API with MVVM architecutre and leveraging power of UICollectionViewCompositionalLayout.

 Sample Video: